hugeandbulk/rumor/Barabasi-Albert/readme.md

 What is scale-free vs random network?

 In a random network – hubs are forbidden (most nodes have comparable degrees); In a scale-free network, hubs occur naturally (are expected to occur). a Gaussian distribution) the degree of a randomly chosen node will be in the vicinity of <k>.

+Why is scale so important?

+Scales teach you basic music theory.

+Understanding scales will help you learn the degrees of the scale, the circle of fifths, intervals, chords, and much more.
+You'll have an understanding of how different keys are related to each other.

+What is weight of a network?

+Weight is the parameter within a neural network that transforms input data within the network's hidden layers.
+A neural network is a series of nodes, or neurons.
+Within each node is a set of inputs, weight, and a bias value.

+What is scale-free dynamics?

+Scale-free dynamics of neocortex are characterized by hierarchical self-similarities of patterns of synaptic connectivity and spatiotemporal neural activity, seen in power-law distributions of structural and functional parameters and in rapid state transitions between levels of the hierarchy.

+What is on the properties of small world network models?

+Properties of small-world networks

+Small-world networks tend to contain cliques, and near-cliques, meaning sub-networks which have connections between almost any two nodes within them.
+This follows from the defining property of a high clustering coefficient.